cyanskies/another-toml-cpp/README.md

 	compact_spacing_on=[1,2,3]

 ##### Indent Child Tables
-Set `writer_options::indent_child_tables`
+Set `writer_options::indent_child_tables`.

-If enabled adds an indentation of each layer of child table
+If enabled adds an indentation of each layer of child table, the indentation is a single tab('\t') character by default.

 	[a]
 		[a.b]